adriatic/tandem/docs/01-how-to/2-debug/02-vscode/01-setup.md

 sidebar-position: 1
 ---

-# this page us not finished
+# this page is not finished

 # visual studio code setup